bitmario/RISVM/README.md

 Currently, data resides together with the program so care must be taken to ensure execution flow never reaches data sections.
 All labels and data references are made using positive 16-bit offsets from the first program byte.

 A stack is also available, currently hardcoded to 128 `uint32` values.

+Please note that there are currently no checks for stack overflows or out of bounds memory access so there will be undefined behavior if those happen.
+This is one of the reasons why you shouldn't run untrusted programs or use this for critical applications at this stage.

 ### Instructions